All Episodes

 Because Donald Trump isn't scared.

-And he he's not, he's not terrified right now.
+And he's not terrified right now.

 He looked pretty celebratory to me last night.

-He looked pretty uh pleased with uh with what's happening.
+He looked pretty pleased with what's happening.

-Whatever, he didn't look terrified.
+He didn't look terrified.

-But about this 1237, you know, this is another story for this has been percolating out there, and there have been any number of stories generated by comments made by Republican officials that, hey, you know, if somebody gets close enough to 1237 that he may just go ahead and win it anyway.
+And there have been any number of stories generated by comments made by Republican officials that, hey, you know, if somebody gets close enough to 1237, that he may just go ahead and win it anyway.

 It may not require 1237.

-Then you probe deep, you say, well, why?
+Then you probe deep.

 The rule's the rule.

-So it and you've seen these stories, I'm sure.
+So it, and you've seen these stories, I'm sure.

 We have pointed them out to you.

-And there's another one today from the politico.
+And there's another one today from the Politico.

-Headline is Trump's real magic number is less than 1237.
+Headline is: Trump's real magic number is less than 1237.

-The subheadline is GOP elite whisper about a lower threshold for the front runner to clinch the nomination.
+The subheadline is: GOP elite whisper about a lower threshold for the frontrunner to clinch the nomination.

 And here's how this story begins.